 https://www.fortelessons.com/blog/forte-teacher-spotlight-dennis-frehse

 I’m collaborating with my dear friend and exceptional drummer colleague, Kungo Sadanari, in Karuizawa, Nagano.
-Kungo runs his own music school there, and I’ll be available for in-person drum lessons about once or twice a month.
+Kungo runs his own music school there, and I’ll be available for in-person drum lessons once or twice a month.
 For more details, visit his website: www.sibemusic.net, or feel free to contact me directly with any questions.

 Yuki O.